Daily Life at Sea

 Students can also participate in the democratic process of running for, and electing a Student Government.
 The purpose of this group will be to coordinate Student Activities, to liaise with shipboard staff and faculty and to assist in the overall good functioning of our ship community.

 Here is one example of what a day might look like at sea:

-0700: Wake up:
+0700-0730: Wake up:

-After morning fitness, students gather to hoist the flag and hear maritime-, faculty- and/or student announcements.
+At 0800 sharp, students gather to hoist the flag and hear maritime-, faculty- and/or student announcements.
 The students assemble in watches and are given their shipboard tasks for the day.

 Between 10 pm and 7 am, it is quiet time below deck.
 Students climb into their hammocks and rest up for the next day’s adventure.
 All students sleep in the banjer, men and women separated.
 With a bedroom in motion, a hammock is the bed of choice.